01 of 06

 It is important to pinch your basil back often for it to grow bushy instead of tall and lanky.
 Start pinching from the time it is about 4 inches tall, taking off the top leaves.

 To store basil, make a ton of pesto, which you can freeze in jars.
-You can also make a slurry by blending basil with a little olive oil which you can then make into ice cubes which I can add to soups, stews or fish.
+You can also make a slurry by blending basil with a little olive oil, which you can then make into ice cubes.